ZoneMinder/zoneminder/README.txt

    timestamp  at  the bottom of the image use  a  value  eight less than the image height.

-`Buffers' Tab
+'Buffers' Tab
    Image  Buffer Size - This option determines how many frames are  held  in  the ring buffer at any one  time.
-The  ring buffer  is the storage space where the last `n' images  are kept,  ready  to be resurrected on an alarm  or  just  kept waiting  to be analysed.
+The  ring buffer  is the storage space where the last 'n' images  are kept,  ready  to be resurrected on an alarm  or  just  kept waiting  to be analysed.
 It can be any value you like  with a  couple  of provisos, (see next options).
 However  it  is